Carla Cook

-Carla Cook is a Grammy-nominated jazz vocalist.
+Carla Cook is an American jazz vocalist.

 Biography

 Cook was drawn to a life of music at an early age.
 As a student at Cass Technical High School she played string bass in the school orchestra, studied piano and voice on weekends, and sang in her church's choir.
 An elder brother introduced her to jazz, Cook chose voice as her instrument of choice, and she became a disciple of jazz icon Eddie Jefferson, founder of a singing technique called "vocalese" where a singer sings lyrics to a famous instrumental solo.

 During this time she and close friend Regina Carter formed dreams of becoming jazz musicians; Cook as a singer, and Carter as a violinist.
 At Carter's urging she applied to and was accepted by Northeastern University in Boston, Massachusetts.
 While at Northeastern she remained in close contact with Carter (who was studying at the New England Conservatory of Music and met Cyrus Chestnut, a jazz pianist studying at nearby Berklee School of Music.
 After graduating from Northeastern in 1985 Cook remained in Boston preparing herself for a career singing jazz in New York.